expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 	};
 };
 ```
-Now, all we have to do is load this into the automated system within E.Z.M. to load the modules!
+Now, all we have to do is load this into the automated system within EZM to load the modules!
 To do so, we will take the function we just created and load it into a function that will be called during the Zeus interface's creation.
 ```sqf
 //For modules
 ["MAZ_EZM_fnc_ourAddedModules"] call MAZ_EZM_fnc_addNewModulesToDynamicModules;